Azure/azure-powershell/src/Cdn/docs/Get-AzCdnProfileResourceUsage.md

 0            25    endpoint     count
 ```

-Get resource usages of an AzureCDN profile
+Get resource usages of an AzureCDN profile.

 ## PARAMETERS